Python QR Code Generator using pyqrcode in Tkinter

 Source code of QR Code Generator

-In the below source code, code at line number 12, 13 is responsible for generating the QR code.
+In the below source code, the code at lines 12, 13 is responsible for generating the QR code.

 from tkinter import *